metamorph-inc/openmeta-mms/docs/pet/pet_drivers.rst

 to keep system outputs connected to a Optimizer Constraint within the bound(s) defined by the **MinValue** and **MaxValue** attributes.

-To set an Optimizer Constraint's MinValue and(or) MaxValue attributes:
+To set an Optimizer Constraint's MinValue and/or MaxValue attributes:

 #.
 Left-click on the Optimizer Constraint
    and edit the **MinValue** attribute in the **Object Inspector**.